5aharsh/asterisk/readme.txt

 While using Asterisk* you are the ultimate owner of your passwords.
 You can create the backup of your Asterisk* Database, or even keep it in any mobile storage and view its content using this application in any other desktop.
 Although, you'll have to make sure to **always** keep your master password a secret and **never** forget it.
 Since, for security purpose, there is no possible way to recover it.
 Thus, your master password is your ultimate key that you can't afford to loose.

+### Executable file for Windows is Present in /"jars and exe" folder in repository.
+Downloading only Asterisk.exe will be fine.###

 ## LICENSE ##
 -------------